-HARRISBURG, Pa. – Learners at the campuses of HACC, Central Pennsylvania’s College, are finding expanded offerings to meet their goals, new dining options, video-connected classrooms and other additions to make their fall 2019 experience memorable.
+HARRISBURG, Pa. – Learners at the campuses of HACC, Central Pennsylvania’s Community College, are finding expanded offerings to meet their goals, new dining options, video-connected classrooms and other additions to make their fall 2019 experience memorable.

 As the calendar heads toward midterm exams in early October, learners are making use of free tutoring, hanging out in student lounges between classes and juggling daily commutes, families and jobs.

 Highlights of what’s new at HACC this fall include the following.

 HACC Radio launched this fall with podcasts at HACC’s York Campus, thanks to funding support from the HACC Foundation.

 The HACC Bookstore has taken over the recently vacated Subway space at the Gettysburg and York campuses.
 Learners will find a variety of food and beverage options.

 Dinner with the Dean sessions are scheduled at HACC’s Harrisburg Campus to help learners get the most out of their campus experience and give them resources for success.

 A new three-part series in the Bruce E. Cooper Center at HACC’s Harrisburg Campus will support learners in their growth and development outside of the classroom.

 The new Apple® repair room at the Overholt Bookstore on the Harrisburg Campus is open.
 The site also houses HawkTech, an Apple® Authorized Campus Store.

 Virtual Learning is part of a nationwide community college research study using PackBack’s artificial intelligence (AI) technology in our online classes.